Habib ibn Abd al-Malik al-Qurashi: Life

+Habib fled Syria after the massacre at Nahr Abi Futrus and took refuge in al-Andalus (Islamic Spain).
+(Note: Habib was among several Umayyads from across the Caliphate who found refuge in al-Andalus.
+Among them were Habib's first cousin, al-Abbas ibn Isa ibn Umar ibn al-Walid, whose son Ibrahim became the qadi (chief judge) of Córdoba) He arrived there prior to his cousin Abd al-Rahman ibn Mu'awiya, a grandson of Caliph Hisham and the future Umayyad emir of Córdoba Abd al-Rahman I. Habib backed Abd al-Rahman upon the latter's arrival and supported his ambitions to rule the region.

-On the eve of the Battle of al-Musara (also known as Alameda), Habib was entrusted with command of the Umayyad cavalry and played a decisive role in securing victory.
-Subsequently, he was appointed governor of Toledo, which had previously been under the control of the Fihrids, supporters of the former governor Yusuf al-Fihri (يوسف الفهري).
-In this position he governed with vigor, maintaining order and preventing rebellion.
-Toledo served as his base of operations in suppressing several uprisings, notably that of the Berber leader Shakya (شكية) in 768 CE, as well as other lesser yet perilous insurrections.
+On the eve of the Battle of al-Musara (also known as 'Alameda') between Abd al-Rahman and the governor of al-Andalus, Yusuf al-Fihri, Habib was entrusted with command of the Umayyad cavalry and played a decisive role in securing victory.
+According to the historian Elias Terés, the battled "decide[d] the fate of the throne" of Córdoba.
+In light of his role in the battle, Abd al-Rahman kept Habib as a close confidant.

+Subsequently, Habib was appointed governor of Toledo, a strategic center in al-Andalus which had previously been under the control of the Fihrids, supporters of the former governor.
+Habib governed with vigor, maintaining order and preventing rebellion.
+Toledo served as his base of operations in suppressing several uprisings, notably that of the Berber leader Shakya in 768, as well as other lesser insurrections.

-He successfully captured the fortress of Sopetrán in Guadalajara, the principal stronghold of the Berbers, and in 778 CE he fought against the rebellion of the qaʾid al-Sulami (السلمي).
-His tenure was marked by the confiscation of numerous lands, often without legal justification; on one occasion, when a Cordoban judge ruled in favor of the dispossessed, the emir personally compensated them from his own funds to allow his cousin Habib to retain the estates.
+Habib captured the fortress of Sopetrán in Guadalajara, the principal stronghold of the Berbers, and in 778 he countered the rebellion of the qaʾid (commander) al-Sulami.
+Abd al-Rahman granted Habib extensive estates around Córdoba, Cabra, Rayyu (Málaga and Archidona) and Porcuna.
+Habib also seized numerous lands, often without legal justification; on one occasion, when a Cordoban judge ruled in favor of the dispossessed, the emir personally compensated them from his own funds to allow his cousin Habib to retain the estates.

+Death and legacy

-The exact date of Habib’s death is unknown, but according to José Antonio Conde he died around 778.
-He was the progenitor of the Habibi lineage (الأسرة الحبيبية, al-Ḥabībiyyūn), a distinguished family that produced several notable men of letters and science, and from which also descended the branch known as the Banu Zahhun (بنو زحون).
-Among his descendants were the poets Habib Zahhun (حبيب زحون) and Bishr ibn Habib Zahhun (بشر بن حبيب زحون), renowned poets of the reign of ʿAbd al-Rahman II (عبد الرحمن الثاني), and SaʿI’d ibn Hisham ibn Zahhun (سعيد بن هشام بن رحوم), a poet of the twelfth century.
+The exact date of Habib's death is unknown, but according to José Antonio Conde he died around 778.
+His death caused great grief to Abd al-Rahman, which the medieval sources detail.

+Habib had several sons, namely Sulayman, al-Mubarak, Umar, Aban, al-Khiyar, and al-Walid.
+Habib's descendants, the al-Habibiyyun, were a distinguished family that produced several notable men of letters and science, and from which also descended the branch known as the Banu Dahhun.
+Among his descendants were the poets Habib Dahhun and Bishr ibn Habib Dahhun, renowned poets of the reign of Abd al-Rahman II, and Sa'id ibn Hisham ibn Dahhun, a poet of the 12th century.